Prerequisite Coursework

 Sociology SOC 1101 Introduction to Sociology None

-**Check with individual schools about policies related to Advanced Placement (AP) credit.
+*Check with individual schools about policies related to Advanced Placement (AP) and online course credit.

 **BIOS 1207 and BIOS 1208 will satisfy the Biology requirement.
 BMED 3100 Systems Physiology and BMED 3600 Physiology of Cellular & Molecular Systems satisfy the Biology requirement.
 Note: BMED 3110 and 3610 are the corresponding lab courses that are also required in order to satisfy the full year of biology with lab requirement.